int19h/jbomohi/dict/la'e'au/comments.md

 definition as is.
 I *think* you are trying to say that this is a LAhE that means "the Lojban grammar system referred to by this sumti".
 Is that right?

+## 2015-07-04T01:02:31Z — krtisfranks (comment 2185, in reply to 2183)

+Re: Unclear definition

+durka42 wrote:
+> durka42 wrote:
+> > Sorry but I don't understand what this word is for at all.
+If {broda} is
+> > defined to mean, say, "x1 is the mathbb font used for writing x2", then

+> > that's what {lo broda} means.
+How does {la'e'au lo broda} differ?
+>
+> Now that I posted this comment I see your explanation in another comment
+> above... please include some of that explanation in the definition, if you
+> are serious about this word, because I was totally confused by the
+> definition as is.
+I *think* you are trying to say that this is a LAhE that
+> means "the Lojban grammar system referred to by this sumti".
+Is that right?

+At least subsystem, but yes.
+I suppose that it need not even be a grammar system.
+For example, if the CLL happened to define "{bergu}" as being a composition of a very specific set and arrangement of molecules, then "{loi} {bergu}" could refer to anything that the speaker desired, but "{la'e'au} {loi} {bergu}" would have no more semantic ambiguity than what the grammar allows (the ambiguity would exist only within the descriptions of "{loi}" and "{bergu}" presented officially by the CLL).
+I envision a new chapter in the official book of Lojban grammar that takes special names/tokens and describes exactly what they mean (to any desired level of precision).
+It might be helpful to really specify what "{tarmi}" or what certain Lojban jargon means, for example.
+Well, if it is included in that chapter of the official grammar, then usage of the special name/tag/token with this word attached to it(s beginning) will definitely refer to only the thing described and defined in that grammar.
+Any other usages are free to be interpreted as one wills, but this word indicates a very specific restriction in the scope/extent/realm/set of semantic referents.
+When coupled with other words which indicate the syntax of a sentence (such as order of operation specifiers in mekso, or grammar specifiers (is this utterance in xorlo or it is a different system?) in normal conversation), the rules that would be associated with the special name/tag/token mentioned would be utterly clear- there would be (nearly) no room for interpretation or question.